industrial-edge/rest-api-mass-device-onboarding/docs/Installation.md

 4. Open the provided [excel-file](../src/devices/edge_devices_v0.0.1.xlsx) and fill out the excel sheets devided based on different edge device configuration.
 Required fieds are marked with a "*" symbol.
 Each device should have a unique ID starting from 1.
 If you want to have no configuration of your edge device in a certain configuration sheet, leave the colomn empty, but the ID still **has** to be there.

 5. Save your excel file.
+6. Adjust your IEM credentials in [index.js](./../src/onboard_device/index.js) (IEM_URL, IEM_USERNAME, IEM_PASSWORD)

-6. Build the application by using docker-compose build command and tag this app based on your needs.
+7. Build the application by using docker-compose build command and tag this app based on your needs.
-7. Upload this application to IEM by using IE App Publisher.
+8. Upload this application to IEM by using IE App Publisher.
-8. Deploy your application to the first edge device.
+9. Deploy your application to the first edge device.
-9. Go to the device and access the app's UI.
+10. Go to the device and access the app's UI.
 Click on "uplaod file" and choose the excel file with configured edge devices.
-10. The process of onboarding then starts automatically.
+11. The process of onboarding then starts automatically.
-11. If none of the edge devices uccure in IEM, download the app logs for more information.
+12. If none of the edge devices uccure in IEM, download the app logs for more information.